 SCHEDULE 2 is a questionnaire that you can fill out and provide to Arts Law.
-Based on that information, we can advise you who will be the beneficiaries of the deceased artist under the Australian Capital Territory intestacy.
+Based on that information, we can advise you who will be the beneficiaries of the deceased artist under the South Australian intestacy rules.

 Documents A to L are template letters and forms that you can adapt and use.
 The yellow highlighting identifies information that you must insert or change to suit your situation.